API Reference#

 - Returns:

-Approximate area in square kilometers
+Exact area in

 - Raises: